leap-stc/ClimSim/online_testing/README.md

 ## 4 Model post-processing: create wrapper for the trained model to include any normalization and de-normalization

 The E3SM MMF-NN-Emulator code expects the NN model to take un-normalized input features and output un-normalized output features.
 Notebooks provided in ```./model_postprocessing``` directory show how to create a wrapper for our pretrained MLP and U-Net models to include pre/post-processing such as normalization and de-normalization inside the forward method of the TorchScript model.

+For example, the [v5_nn_wrapper.ipynb](./model_postprocessing/v5_nn_wrapper.ipynb) notebook shows how to create a wrapper for the U-Net model to read raw input features, calculate additional needed input features, normalize the input, clip input values, pass them to the U-Net model, de-normalize the output features, and apply the temperature-based liquid-ice cloud partitioning.

 ---